BuvinJT/automacdoc/README.md

 """
 ````

-Following this comment pattern, will cause the parsing/inpsecting to occur
+Following this comment pattern, the parsing / object inspecting performed
-as though the virtual code were actually present,
+by the tool will act as though the virtual code were actually present,
-but without it having to truly be executed and included in your project.
+but without it having to truly be included in your project.
 This provides a means to create documentation in a completely open ended manner
-that is is not tightly bound to the literal source.
+that is is not tightly bound to any literal source.

-### Raw Mode

-Alternatively, AutoMacDoc may be run in "Raw Mode".
-Pass the `-r` switch on the
-command line for this.
-Using this method for generating the documentation, the
-entire directory tree for a source path specified is recursively scanned and all
-elements of the source indexed.
-The files produced have a direct one-to-one
-alignment of python package / module to a sub directory / document (site page).

-This is the most detailed, comprehensive style for indexing the exact source
-found within that Python code base in a literal manner.

 ## Minimal project layout